-Ainsworth Hot Springs: Soothing Mineral Waters & a Cave in the West Kootenays
+Ainsworth Hot Springs: Discover a Cave and Soothing Mineral Waters in the West Kootenays

 Warm Mineral Waters and a Cave with Stalagmites and Stalactities Spell a First-Class Visitor Destination

 Ainsworth Hot Springs attracts visitors from around the world, eager to take a dip in mineral waters and explore a cave filled with stalagmites and stalactites.

 The hot springs are located in the beautiful West Kootenay region of British Columbia, Canada, overlooking the main arm of Kootenay Lake, a spot where breathtaking mountains are almost as enticing as the warm waters that await visitors.

 Travelers go north of Nelson, B.C. or south from Kaslo and are treated to some incredible mountain views along the way.
 Stretches of the highway are winding and narrow with sheer cliff-faces on one side and dizzying drops on the other.
 Carved out of the mountainsides, the road may not be for the faint of heart but the hot springs that await are well worth the trip.

 Getting to Ainsworth Hot Springs--North from Nelson, South From Kaslo

 Grab the yellow icon and drag it to the road area, then click on the arrows to travel the highway to Ainsworth to get a feel for Kootenay country.

 Traveling From Nelson Along Highway 31 Offers Views of Kootenay Lake